 Team Leader Professor Weidong Zhu

 Weidong Zhu is a Professor of Mechanical Engineering at UMBC.
 The transmission technology, called infinitely variable transmission or IVT, mechanically converts a changing tidal current input speed to fixed output speed.
 The IVT improves tidal current energy harvesting, reducing the cut-in speed of a tidal energy device to accommodate low tidal current speeds, converting variable low-rotation speeds of turbines to constant high-rotation speeds of generators, and eliminating impacts of tidal current speed fluctuations on generators.
-Applications for this technology are primarily for tidal energy technologies and deployments, but there is also potential to apply this technology into wind turbines and other turbine applications.
+This technology also applies to high torque, low speed heavy duty vehicle engines where typical gear systems are susceptible to slipping or stripping.

 Team Leader Adam Landsman